STOKEBLOKE1/Acme/README.md

 Identifying Classes from Requirements deliver by subject matter experts

-Staring with the Nouns, Abstraction and encapsulation
+ - Staring with the Nouns
+ - Abstraction
+ - Encapsulation

 Building Entity Clasees